Achilles Heels for AGI/ASI via Decision Theoretic Adversaries: Related Work

 \section{Related Work}

-\textbf{AI Alignment:} Given rapid progress in AI and the challenges posed by highly-intelligent systems, understanding how to align them with human-compatible goals is key.
+\textbf{AI Alignment:} Given rapid progress in AI and the challenges posed by highly-intelligent systems, understanding how to align them with human interests is key.
 Even narrow forms of AI are likely to be transformative in domains in which this is crucial such as industry, infrastructure, and medicine.
 But perhaps more concerningly, AGIs/ASIs with slightly-misaligned goals could pose major threats to humanity \cite{bostrom2017superintelligence, tegmark2017life, russell2019human, ord2020precipice}.
 In response, a literature on AI safety has emerged around these challenges which is summarized in part by several works \cite{sotala2014responses, dewey2015survey, russell2015research, amodei2016concrete, everitt2018agi, critch2020ai}.
 It is important to note that AI alignment is a multiagent problem, and while this paper focuses on dilemmas which can be studied in single-agent contexts, \cite{manheim2019multiparty} focuses on emergent failure modes from multiparty interactions.

-\textbf{Adversaries:} Robustness, including to malicious attacks, is key for safe AI.
+\textbf{Adversaries:} Robustness, including to malicious attacks, is a subgual for designing safe AI.
 Modern machine learning systems are generally vulnerable to \emph{adversaries} which typically refer to inputs which are designed specifically to induce failures.
 These attacks have been used to engineer failure modes for learning systems across domains in AI research including computer vision \cite{yuan2019adversarial}, natural language processing \cite{zhang2020adversarial}, and reinforcement learning \cite{ilahi2020challenges}.
 Humans can be vulnerable to adversaries as well (\emph{e.g.}, \cite{elsayed2018adversarial}).
-Though a paper about adversarial weaknesses, the focus here contrasts with most existing work in adversaries because Achilles Heels are weaknesses at the highly-abstract, decision-theoretic level.
+Though this paper is about adversarial weaknesses, the focus here contrasts with most existing work in adversaries because Achilles Heels are weaknesses at the highly-abstract, decision-theoretic level.